Butterfly: Parasitoids, predators, and pathogens

 Butterflies are threatened in their early stages by parasitoids and in all stages by predators, diseases and environmental factors.
 Braconid and other parasitic wasps lay their eggs in lepidopteran eggs or larvae and the wasps' parasitoid larvae devour their hosts, usually pupating inside or outside the desiccated husk.
 Most wasps are very specific about their host species and some have been used as biological controls of pest butterflies like the large white butterfly.
 When the small cabbage white was accidentally introduced to New Zealand, it had no natural enemies.
 In order to control it, some pupae that had been parasitised by a chalcid wasp were imported, and natural control was thus regained.
 Some flies lay their eggs on the outside of caterpillars and the newly hatched fly larvae bore their way through the skin and feed in a similar way to the parasitoid wasp larvae.
 Predators of butterflies include ants, spiders, wasps, and birds.

 Caterpillars are also affected by a range of bacterial, viral and fungal diseases, and only a small percentage of the butterfly eggs laid ever reach adulthood.
 The bacterium Bacillus thuringiensis has been used in sprays to reduce damage to crops by the caterpillars of the large white butterfly, and the entomopathogenic fungus Beauveria bassiana has proved effective for the same purpose.

 Endangered species

-Queen Alexandra's birdwing is the largest butterfly in the world.
+Queen Alexandra's birdwing, found in Papua New Guinea, is the largest butterfly in the world.
 The species is endangered, and is one of only three insects (the other two being butterflies as well) to be listed on Appendix I of CITES, making international trade illegal.

-Black grass-dart butterfly (Ocybadistes knightorum) is a butterfly of the family Hesperiidae.
-It is endemic to New South Wales.
-It has a very limited distribution in the Boambee area.